bdongus/idee5.Common/readme.md

 * Added the Chunk enumerable extension method
 * removed the unused "tmp" variable in StringExtension.ToHex
 * Code reformatting
+### 3.3.11
+* Added "as" to the object extensions
+* Added "IsTypeOf" to the object extensions
 ## Release notes idee5.Common.Data
 ### 1.0.0
 Initial release